School Nutrition Charge Policy

 Unpaid Meal Charges

-Students may charge no more than $10.00.
+Students may charge no more than $10.00 for 2nd meals or a la carte items.

-Communication the Policy
+Communication of the Policy

 1. The meal charge policy will be posted on the school system website and will be included in the student information packet distributed at the beginning of each school year.